Food Lion: New concept, mergers and acquisitions

 In late 2013, Food Lion introduced a new concept and decor at a store in Concord, North Carolina.
-The first official remodel began in late 2014 to 76 of their stores in the greater Wilmington and Greenville, North Carolina markets.
+The first official remodel began in late 2014 to 76 of their stores in the greater Wilmington and Greenville, North Carolina, markets.
 In March 2015, plans were announced for remodeling of its 162 locations in the Raleigh, North Carolina, market.
 The Raleigh market remodels were expected to be completed in stores on a rolling basis between April and October 2015.
-One other major.
+In June 2015, it was announced that Food Lion's parent company, the Delhaize Group, and Ahold would merge into Ahold Delhaize.
+This merger was completed in July 2016.
 In March 2016, the company announced that they would make a $215 million investment in its greater Charlotte-area stores and western NC stores.
 This included remodeling 142 stores, additional price investments, and investments in associates and the community through its Food Lion Feeds initiatives.

-In July 2016, as part of the corporate merger between Delhaize and Ahold, Food Lion was required to divest 61 locations to a variety of competitors including Supervalu and Weis Markets in Delaware, Pennsylvania, Maryland, West Virginia, and Virginia to satisfy the Federal Trade Commission's review of the two parent companies merger.
+In July 2016, as part of the corporate merger between Delhaize and Ahold, Food Lion was required to divest 61 locations to a variety of competitors, including Supervalu and Weis Markets in Delaware, Pennsylvania, Maryland, West Virginia, and Virginia to satisfy the Federal Trade Commission's review of the two parent companies' merger.
 Later that year, Food Lion began remodeling 93 of their stores in the Piedmont Triad region.
 Remodeling in the Piedmont Triad was completed in the summer of 2017.
-Also in 2017, Richmond Virginia stores began getting the concepts implemented.
-On March 14, 2018, Supervalu announced that Food Lion was purchasing three Farm Fresh locations in Elizabeth City, North Carolina and Hampton and Virginia Beach, Virginia as part of a larger deal to close down the Farm Fresh brand.
+Richmond, Virginia, stores began getting the concepts implemented in 2017.
+On March 14, 2018, Supervalu announced that Food Lion was purchasing three Farm Fresh locations in Elizabeth City, North Carolina, and Hampton and Virginia Beach, Virginia, as part of a larger deal to close down the Farm Fresh brand.
 On April 27, 2018, Food Lion announced plans to acquire four BI-LO locations in Florence, Myrtle Beach, Surfside Beach, and Columbia, South Carolina.
 Furthermore, on June 3, 2020, Food Lion announced the purchase of 62 Southeastern Grocers stores in North Carolina, South Carolina, and Georgia.
-These stores have been rebranded to Food Lion between February and May of 2021.
+These stores were rebranded to Food Lion between February and May 2021.